r3-os/r3/src/constance/src/lib.md

 [`Duration`]: crate::time::Duration

 **The system clock** is a feature of the kernel that manages and exposes a global **system time** ([`Time`]), which is represented by a 64-bit integer.
 The system time starts at zero, thus behaving like uptime, but it can be updated by an application to represent a real calender time.
+The method [`set_time`] updates the global system time with a new value.

 [`Time`]: crate::time::Time
+[`set_time`]: crate::kernel::Kernel::set_time

-Another way to update the system time is to move it forward or back by a specified delta.
+Another way to update the system time is to move it forward or back by a specified delta by calling [`adjust_time`].
 This update method *preserves the absolute (w.r.t. the system time) arrival times of existing timed events*.
 This means that if you have an event scheduled to occur in 10 seconds and you move the system time forward by 2 seconds, the event is now scheduled to occur in 8 seconds.

+[`adjust_time`]: crate::kernel::Kernel::adjust_time

 The kernel timing is driven by **a port timer driver**, which is part of a port.
 The kernel and the driver communicate through the traits [`PortTimer`]​ (kernel → driver) and [`PortToKernel`]​ (driver → kernel).